Private pension

-A private pension is a plan into which individuals contribute from their earnings, which then will pay them a private pension after retirement.
+A private pension is a plan into which individuals privately contribute from their earnings, which then will pay them a pension after retirement.
 It is an alternative to the state pension.
 Usually, individuals invest funds into saving schemes or mutual funds, run by insurance companies.
 Often private pensions are also run by the employer and are called occupational pensions.
 The contributions into private pension schemes are usually tax-deductible.
-This is similar to the regular pension.

 History

 The first evidence of pension payments comes from the Roman Empire in the 1st century BC, but beginnings of private pensions go back to the 19th century.
 The first private pension plan in the USA was created in 1875 by the American Express Co.
-But the growth of people coveraged by private pensions was relatively slow.
+But the growth of people covered by private pensions was relatively slow.
 In 1950, only 25 percent of employees in nonagricultural field were anticipated in some private pension system.

 Situation in the 21st century

-Nowadays, governments of developed countries have reduced the amount of money for providing pension security.
+At the start of the 2000s, governments of developed countries reduced the amount of money for providing pension security.
 As a consequence, employer-sponsored and individual products become more popular.
-Most of these private pension types are connected with financial markets, which brings some risks and uncertainty.
-For example, it can be the time difference between the date of conclusion of the contract and income stream in the future or very low rate of return if we decide to invest our money into low-risk financial instruments (savings products).
-Usually, three-pillar pension system is introduced.
+Most of these private pension types invest in the financial markets, which brings some risks and uncertainty.
+For example, it can be the time difference between the date of conclusion of the contract and income stream in the future or very low rate of return if the pension manager decided to invest into low-risk savings products.
+Usually, a three-pillar pension system is introduced.
 The first pillar is related to state pensions, the second one to supplementary pensions, and the third one to voluntary individual (private) pensions.

+By country

-Private pensions in the USA
+In the USA

 One of the most used private pensions is defined contribution plan.
 Each participant has his or her own individual account.
 Contributions are made to this account by an employer of a participant as a part of his or her wage.
 Each participant chooses some mutual funds, stocks, or other securities to invest this amount of money.
 The return of this investment is continuously credited or deducted from an individual's account.
 Money in this plan cannot be withdrawn without penalty until the participant's retirement age.

 Another possibility in the USA is Defined Benefit Plan.
 This plan pays some amount of money at the time of retirement regardless of the age of a participant.
 A monthly benefit depends on the number of years worked, salary at the time of retirement, and accrual rate.
 A defined Benefit Plan can be funded or unfunded.
 In a funded plan, the special fund for investing contributions of employers and participants is created.
 The return of investment is changeable, so there are not any guarantees of some level of future income.
 In an unfunded plan, there are no funds for paying benefits.
 The benefits to be paid are met by contributions to the plan or by some assets.